TheEvilSocks/tatsu/docs/ModifiedGuildMember.md

 # ModifiedGuildMember

 The ModifiedGuildMember is a GuildRanking object without the **rank** field present.
+This object is returned by the `addGuildMemberScore` and `removeGuildMemberScore` functions and holds the new score value of the member.

 | Field    | Type   | Description                                       |
 | -------- | ------ | ------------------------------------------------- |